Douglas Firs grow to 40-60 feet and spread 15-25 feet in an erect pyramid. They are the "perfect" Christmas Tree.

 MCH is environmentally safe and non-toxic to humans, pets, birds, and even the beetles themselves.
 Registered by EPA and most Rocky Mountain States.
 All pheromones in controlled release dispensers are approved organic by USDA/NOP.
 It is user and Eco-Friendly.
 Unlike the insecticides approved for Bark Beetle control, MCH does not kill bees, beneficial insects, aquatic organisms.
 Not restricted use.
 Always follow label instructions.

-Easy to use controlled release dispenser that is hung on individual specimen trees or placed in a grid pattern when wanting to protect acreage.
-Bubbles have been designed specifically to last as long as the beetle flight and do not need to be replaced half way through the season in most instances.
+MCH comes in easy-to-use controlled-release bubble dispensers that are hung on un-infested trees or placed in a grid pattern when wanting to protect acreage.
+MCH packets should be applied to trees before adult beetles begin to emerge, which in Colorado (a very hard-hit area) is typically April or May.
+They also need to be applied to dead logs or blowdown where possible. (see "Stumps" below) Bubbles have been designed specifically to last as long as the beetle flight and do not need to be replaced half way through the season in most instances.

 For individual trees: It is our recommendation that you staple or nail the first 1-2 MCH caps 7 - 10 feet high (2m) on the north face of the tree just prior to beetle flight season.
 MCH Application dates will vary a little with elevation but are typically Apr 15 - May 1 for fir beetles and June 1 thru June 15 for Spruce beetles.
 For larger trees add 1 bubble cap for each 8" in diameter 3 ft above the first cap. (a tree 16" in diameter will have at least 2 bubble caps with 1 or 2 placed at 6-12 feet height and on additional 1 at 12 - 14 ft height.